facebook

 • Sensitivity to light

-These are often signs of dry eyes thyroid issues, caused by inflammation that reduces tear production or alters the quality of your tears.
-Since LASIK can temporarily worsen dry eye symptoms, it’s important to stabilize your tear film before surgery.
+These are usually indicators of dry eyes due to hypothyroidism, which occurs due to inflammation that results in decreased tear production or alters the quality of your tears.
+LASIK may further temporarily exacerbate symptoms of dry eyes, so it is important to stabilize your tear film prior to surgery.

 Hypothyroidism and Vision Problems